-The only memory I have of my dad in the kitchen was on Saturday mornings.
-He would set a pot of cold milk on the stove, turn the heat to high, and then went back to bed with his newspaper.
-The milk always over-boiled and spilled all over the stove.
-The sizzling sound would get my dad's attention.
-He would spring out of bed and run to the kitchen as fast as he could to save what was left.
-If there was still enough milk in the pot, he would mix in Nestle Quick, and make hot chocolate.
-At least that's what he used to call it.
-In fact, that's what everyone in my family called it.
-But as it turns out, it wasn't actually hot chocolate.
+My only memory of my dad in the kitchen was on Saturday mornings.
+He would set a pot of cold milk on the stove, turn the heat to high, and then go back to bed with his newspaper.
+The milk always boiled over and spilled all over the stove.
+The sizzling sound would get my dad’s attention.
+He would spring out of bed and run to the kitchen as fast as possible to save what was left.
+If there was still enough milk in the pot, he would mix in Nestle Quick and make hot chocolate.
+At least, that’s what he used to call it.
+In fact, that’s what everyone in my family called it.
+But as it turns out, it wasn’t actually hot chocolate.

 Even though the terms are used interchangeably, the two beverages are not identical.
 Hot cocoa usually contains cocoa powder, milk, and sugar.
-It tends to be sweet and light in body - think instant packets of Swiss Miss.
-Hot chocolate, on the other hand, is made by finely chopping or grinding solid chocolate and then melting it into hot water, milk, or even cream.
-There's usually no sugar added (it's less sweet than hot cocoa), and it's very rich and creamy.
-The famous Café Angelina in Paris prides themselves on their version of chocolat chaud, super rich in flavor and very thick in texture, almost pudding-like.
+It tends to be sweet and light in body – think instant packets of Swiss Miss.
+On the other hand, hot chocolate is made by finely chopping or grinding solid chocolate and then melting it into hot water, milk, or even cream.
+There’s usually no sugar added (it’s less sweet than hot cocoa), and it’s rich and creamy.
+The famous Café Angelina in Paris prides itself on their version of chocolat chaud, super rich in flavor and very thick in texture, almost pudding-like.

 Tips for Making Hot Cocoa